-Prior to surgery you will meet with your surgeon and he/she will explain the benefits and risks associated with that particular procedure.
+Prior to surgery, you will meet with your surgeon and he/she will explain the benefits and risks associated with your procedure.
 You and your surgeon will choose a day and time and will schedule this with our surgery department.

-It is advised that you follow these recommended steps prior any surgery:
+It is advised that you follow these recommended steps prior to any surgery:

 - Quit smoking or at least cut down before surgery

 - Stop drinking alcohol at least 24 hours before surgery

 - Advise the pre-admission nurse of any illegal drug use or herbal supplements